 Having served as a General Practitioner since 1985, my current roles are as a Senior Clinical Lecturer at Imperial College, London and an Appraiser for South Central in England.

-I am the academic Theme leader for the Foundations of Clinical Practice theme in the Faculty of Medicine.
+I am the academic Theme leader for the Foundations of Clinical Practice (FOCP) theme in the Faculty of Medicine and the Domain leader for Professional Values and Behaviours in the new Curriculum.
+I serve on the UK Council for Teachers of Medical Professionalism, on behalf of the Faculty of Medicine.

 In 2015-16 I was the Faculty of Medicine’s Director of Feedback.
 I designed a project to explore the issues and published an internal report that was based on a literature review and the views of patient representatives and students and staff across the years.
 The recommendations are being followed up by the Faculty.
 The feedback project built on past work developing peer feedback and also an iPad tool for Patient and team feedback (PATAB).